-So how that we have covered the why of the technique, I want to show you the how.
+So now that we have covered the why of the technique, I want to show you the how.

-I want to show you step-by-step how to crochet a magic ring.
-You can follow along by video below or my written and photo tutorial further down the page …
+In the instructions below I will show you step-by-step how to crochet a magic ring.
+You can follow along by video or my written and photo tutorial further down the page …

-To make a magic ring, make a loop with the yarn around your fingers with the tail end of the yarn behind the working yarn (the yarn coming from the skein) and leaving a tail about 6 inches long (see Fig. 1).
+To make a magic ring, wrap the yarn around your fingers with the tail end of the yarn behind the working yarn (the yarn coming from the skein) and leaving a tail about 6 inches long (see Fig. 1).
 Hold the place where the yarn overlaps between your thumb and forefinger (Fig. 2).

-Insert your hook through the loop (see Fig. 3) and bring through a loop of the working yarn, one loop is now on the hook (see Fig. 4).
+Insert your crochet hook into the center of the loop (see Fig. 3) and bring through a loop of the working yarn, you will now have one loop on your hook (see Fig. 4).

 Ready to test out your new skill?
 Try out one of these patterns that are perfect for starting with a magic loop! …